The COVID- 19 restrictions are affecting all Americans. Here are my medical and personal opinions amid COVID-19.

 As we place life as we know it on hold and spend 2 million dollars per life saved, the abortion industry continues to operate as if nothing is happening.

-The abortion industry argues that to wait days or weeks would increase the risk to the women having abortions; while simultaneously arguing for decades that abortions are safe for women up until the moment of a baby’s full-term birth.
-Both sides of their argument cannot be true.
+The abortion industry argues that waiting days or weeks would increase the risk of women having abortions.
+While simultaneously arguing for decades that abortions are safe for women up until the moment of a baby’s full-term birth.
+Both sides of their argument cannot be accurate.

-The industry also argues that waiting days could make it too late for women to access abortion, and yet they view it appropriate to end a baby’s life at any time in pregnancy and have legally won the right to abort till birth in many states.
+The industry also argues that waiting days could make it too late for women to access abortion.
+Yet, in many states, they view it as appropriate to end a baby’s life at any time in pregnancy and have legally won the right to abort till birth.
 These statements are incongruent.

-The abortion industry in Texas claimed they did not use PPE and thus should not be restricted from operating business as usual; while simultaneously asking for donations of gloves, masks, and hand sanitizer on their Planned Parenthood website.
+The abortion industry in Texas claimed they did not use PPE.
+It thus should not be restricted from operating business as usual; while simultaneously asking for donations of gloves, masks, and hand sanitizer on the Planned Parenthood website.
 These do not make sense together.

-The abortion industry has argued for years that they practice safe medicine and standard of care medicine.
-Yet, in these COVID arguments, they state they use non-sterile gloves for surgical abortions and fought all the way to Supreme Court regarding the abortion industry’s right not to be restricted even to the same level of regulation of all other surgical centers.
+The abortion industry has argued for years that they practice safe and standard-of-care medicine.
+Yet, in these COVID arguments, they state they use non-sterile gloves for surgical abortions and fought the Supreme Court regarding the abortion industry’s right not to be restricted even to the same level of regulation as all other surgical centers.

 3X More Abortions Than Corona Deaths So Far